-The Smart Bus project will ramp up in in the fall of 2018 with completion expected by the end of 2018.
+The Smart Bus project will ramp up in in the in early 2019 with completion expected by the end of end of May 2019.
 The addition of this technology will greatly improve our customer's experience by being able to track their bus in real time on Google Transit.

-With the selection of a vendor for the Smart Fare project work is underway on the design of the system to build a modern electronic transit fare payment system for the Capital Region.
+With the selection of a vendor for the Smart Fare project work is underway on the design of the system to build a modern electronic transit fare payment system for the Metro Region.